CONDITIONS

 Suicidal thoughts (in extreme cases)

-Mood disorders like depression and anxiety can exacerbate PMDD symptoms, making the emotional impact even more severe.
+Mood disorders like depression and anxiety can worsen PMDD symptoms making the emotional impact even more severe.

-Symptoms usually improve shortly after menstruation begins, which helps distinguish PMDD from general anxiety or depression.
+Symptoms improve shortly after menstruation begins which helps to distinguish PMDD from general anxiety or depression.

-Managing serotonin levels is crucial for those suffering from PMDD, as imbalances can significantly impact mental health.
-Seeking medical assistance to regulate these levels can lead to better overall well-being.
+Managing serotonin levels is key for those with PMDD as imbalances can impact mental health.
+Seeing a doctor to regulate these levels can lead to overall well being.

-The exact cause isn’t fully understood, but both PMS and PMDD are thought to be sensitive responses to normal hormonal fluctuations, particularly: The cause of PMDD isn't clear, but it has been linked to hormonal sensitivity and genetic differences.
+The exact cause is not fully understood but both PMS and PMDD are thought to be sensitive responses to normal hormonal fluctuations, particularly:

 Oestrogen and progesterone changes after ovulation